-Similar to other management and maintenance activities, there may be authorizations required to deliver a Phragmites management program (see page 24 in Ontario Invasive Plant Council's BMP).
+Similar to other management and maintenance activities, there may be authorizations required to deliver a Phragmites management program (see Ontario Invasive Plant Council's BMP).
 For example, if herbicides are required, a licenced exterminator (with the correct category of licence) under the Pesticides Act must undertake the application.
 When working in Species-At-Risk (SAR) habitat, guidance or an authorization under the provincial Endangered Species Act, 2007 or federal Species At Risk Act may be necessary.
-Projects being delivered in natural habitats may require a Letter of Opinion from the local District office of the Ministry of Natural Resources and Forestry (MNRF) unless being delivered by or on behalf of MNRF or Conservation Authority staff.
+Projects being delivered in natural habitats requiring the use of a land-based herbicide application may require a Letter of Opinion from the local District office of the Ministry of Natural Resources and Forestry (MNRF) unless being delivered by or on behalf of MNRF or Conservation Authority staff.